 |

 Notice that we have not mentioned any “centrifugal force” in our description of orbiting bodies.
 This is consistent with the fact that the only forces involved are the mutual forces of gravity that the Sun and planet exert on each other, and these forces compel each body toward the other, and therefore toward the center of their orbits.
-We could, however, find some ambiguity in the direction of the forces based on the ambiguity in the location of those forces.
+Now, one might argue that there is some ambiguity in the direction of the forces based on the ambiguity in the location of those forces.
 For example, the planet is “pulling” the Sun inward (i.e., toward their common center of mass) by a force acting in the direction from the Sun toward the planet.
 If we regard this force as existing at the Sun’s location, then the indicated direction is indeed “inward”, but if we regard this force as existing at the planet, then the indicated direction of the force is actually “outward”.
 On that basis, we might claim that the force of the planet on the Sun should be called centrifugal rather than centripetal, and the same argument could be made for the force of the Sun on the planet.
 This ambiguity is especially acute in the context of the Newton-Cotes concept of gravity as an instantaneous “force at a distance”, which makes the location of forces indeterminate.
 However, it is generally agreed (in the Newtonian context) to identify a force with the associated action, i.e., the deviation of an object from an inertial path.
 Thus the force exerted by the planet on the Sun is regarded as being located at the Sun, and therefore the force is properly called centripetal (as is the force of the Sun on the planet). |

 |